 API properties correspond to values that you normally set for an object through the user interface of the Stateflow Editor.
 For example, you can change the position of a transition by changing the Position property of the Transition object that represents the transition.
 In the Stateflow Editor, you can click-drag the source, end, or midpoint of a transition to change its position.

-changing, or deleting the objects they belong to.
-They provide services
+deleting the objects they belong to.
+They provide services that are normally

 Id and a